skrusche63/storm-samples/README.md

 Storm also offers features such as fault tolerance and distributed computation, which make it suitable for processing huge amounts of data on different machines.

+### FileSpout
+This spout operates on a single text file and emits each line for further processing.
+It is a simple example of how to acquire data for a storm network (or topology).